-Although most of my work involves counselling supervision as well as pastoral supervision, I provide private counselling and psychotherapy to individuals and couples.
+My therapeutic experience: For five years, I co-facilitated an all-male 12-Step therapeutic rehabilitation programme of recovery from addictions for ex-offenders.
+For four years I worked with Weight-Watchers International using my therapeutic skills as a weight loss consultant, supporting members with their eating issues and helping them to maintain a healthy weight and to function effectively, emotionally and physically too.
+For four years I undertook the role of Senior Counsellor at Burrswood Rehabilitation Hospital.
+I worked with terminally ill patients together with other disabilities such as chronic fatigue syndrome, serious medical diagnoses such as MS and motor neurone disease.
+Other clients had complex mental health needs and personality disorders.
+Currently Although most of my work involves counselling supervision as well as pastoral supervision, I provide private counselling and psychotherapy to individuals and couples.
 Referrals come through EAP referrals as well as the Churches Ministerial Counselling Service and Barnardos Link Adoption Support.
 Others come through the directories where I am listed.
-I am also providing COVID Bereavement Support through the Kings College Hospital Charity and St Christophers Hospice.
+During the pandemic I provided COVID Bereavement Support through via a Kings College Hospital Charity and St Christophers Hospice.

 I believe that a good working alliance is paramount to a successful supervisory relationship and that openness and honesty is an integral part.

 I believe that effective supervision needs to be an enriching, enjoyable, supportive and collaborative experience.
-I don’t believe that supervision has to be heavy and serious always, as there needs to be an element of enjoyment and some humour within the ethical boundaries.
+I don’t believe that supervision has to be heavy and serious always, as there needs to be an element of enjoyment and some humor within the ethical boundaries in which we work.

-I can provide teaching within our sessions for supervisees who want to learn how to use effective creative tools or other models that they have not been trained in
+I can provide teaching within our sessions for supervisees who want to learn how to use effective creative tools or an introduction to other models that they have not been trained in.